 One US President might follow a pattern in their lives, but we could also draw students’ attention to patterns across historical leaders.
 What patterns can we find in Cleopatra, George Washington, and Martin Luther King, Jr.?

 In science, all of the creatures living within one biome are likely to follow similar patterns.
-Planets and starts follow patterns.
+Planets and stars follow patterns.
 Extreme weather follows repeating patterns.

 Math is rich with patterns.
 Just explore a hundreds chart or Pascal’s triangle and look for the dozens of patterns that repeat.

 You can ask students to search for patterns in nearly any context.
 And remember: broken patterns are often very interesting.
 Why does Pluto not fit the pattern of other planets?
 How does Cleopatra not fit the pattern of other leaders?
 How does the platypus break familiar patterns?

 Rules, on the other hand, have to happen – or there are consequences.
 Rules can include laws and requirements, but also norms and hierarchies.
 Perhaps there is no “official rule” that we can’t jump from desk to desk in the library, but you’re definitely going to get kicked out if you do!
 An employee treats their boss in certain ways (even though there’s no “official rule”) or they quickly find themselves without a job.